In part 1 of this friendly neighbourhood guide to killing a proof-of-work cryptocurrency, we looked at the myth of ‘unstoppable code’.

 This is a follow-up to my last post which was about understanding how double-spend attacks work in practice and why they matter.

-tl;dr — 1) Nakamoto consensus via proof-of-work provides no meaningful assurances around double-spends.
-Under private conditions, the proof-of-work your full node sees guarantees almost nothing about the finality of transactions.
+tl;dr — 1) Nakamoto consensus via proof-of-work doesn’t provide meaningful assurances around double-spends.
+The proof-of-work your full node sees guarantees almost nothing about the finality of transactions.
 2) It’s not a safe assumption that the sunk cost of ASICs (non-repurposable mining equipment) represents a fixed deterrent to attacks.

 Trust minimisation is the idea.